From Absolute to Relative Code Comprehensibility Prediction: Comparing Relative vs Absolute Comprehensibility Prediction

-\textbf{Results analysis.} We analyze the developer-wise results in more detail to understand how effective RC prediction is compared to AC prediction.
-Of 42 model-metric combinations, we found that 29 combinations show a positive $\Delta_{RI}$ of 2.5\% to 88.7\%, while only 13 show a negative $\Delta_{RI}$ of -44.5\% to -4.9\%.
-This suggests that RC prediction is effective more often than AC prediction.
+We analyze the developer-wise results in more detail to understand how effective RC prediction is compared to AC prediction.
+Of 70 model-metric combinations, we found that 48 combinations show a positive $\Delta_{RI}$ of 2.5\% to 88.7\%, while only 22 show a negative $\Delta_{RI}$ of -56.3\% to -0.4\%.
+Overall, this suggests that RC prediction is effective more often than AC prediction.

 The most desirable case is a positive $\Delta_{RI}$ stemming from a negative AC prediction RI to a positive RC RI (compared to the baselines).
 For example, AC RF classifiers for the RL metric show performance degradation (RI of -28.4\%), but RC RF classifiers outperform the baselines by 60.2\% RI.
 In this case, there is substantial improvement between RC and AC prediction ($\Delta_{RI}$ of 88.7\%).
-We found 13 model-metric combinations (out of 42) like this, with $\Delta_{RI}$ varying from 11.7\% to 88.7\%.
+We found 24 model-metric combinations (out of 70) like this, with $\Delta_{RI}$ varying from 11.7\% to 88.7\%.
 Conversely, the least desirable case is negative $\Delta_{RI}$ stemming from a positive AC prediction RI to a negative RC prediction RI.
 An instance of this case is LR for the \ABUFIF metric.
-The AC LR models improved over the baselines by 22.8\% RI but RC LR models underperformed the baselines by -14.1\% RI ($\Delta_{RI}$ of -32\%).
-We found only 8 such model-metric combinations (out of 42), with $\Delta_{RI}$ varying from -44.5\% to -13.7\%.
+The AC LR models improved over the baselines by 22.8\% RI but RC LR models underperformed the baselines by -9.2\% RI ($\Delta_{RI}$ of -32\%).
+We found only 13 such model-metric combinations (out of 70), with $\Delta_{RI}$ varying from -56.3\% to -13.7\%.
+Taken together, these results further support the conclusion that RC prediction is more effective than AC prediction.